achyutgk23/disaster-response-project/README.md

 4. 'pictures' folder contains images of model results and web-app.

-5. DisasterResponse.db file is the sqlite database which contains cleaned data from the process_data.py file.

-6. RAEDME.md is the file which documents the details of the project.
+5. RAEDME.md is the file which documents the details of the project.